autonomio/talos/README.md

 	     'weight_regulizer':[None],
 	     'emb_output_dims': [None],
 	     'optimizer': [Adam, Nadam],
-	     'loss': [categorical_crossentropy, logcosh],
+	     'losses': [categorical_crossentropy, logcosh],
 	     'activation':[relu, elu],
 	     'last_activation': [softmax]}

+The above example is a simple indication of what is possible.
+Any parameter that Keras accepts, can be included in the dictionary format.

-Hyperio accepts lists with values, and tuples (start, end, n).
+Talos accepts lists with values, and tuples (start, end, n).
 Learning rate is normalized to 1 so that for each optimizer, lr=1 is the default Keras setting.
 Once this is all done, we can run the scan:

-	h = Hyperio(x, y, params=p, experiment_name='first_test', model=iris_model, grid_downsample=0.5)
+	h = ta.Hyperio(x, y, params=p, experiment_name='first_test', model=iris_model, grid_downsample=0.5)

 ## Options